Locations:

 Improves blood sugar levels

-Wheatgrass may help those with Type 2 diabetes, according to an animal study.
+Wheatgrass may help those with Type 2 diabetes, according to a non-human study.

 “Researchers looked at the blood sugar-lowering effects of wheatgrass on rats,” says Prescott.
 “And while the exact mechanism is unknown, there was some indication that it could help.”